 For all updates please follow Stockton Markets on Facebook.

-Billingham Market comes to town every Monday and Friday all year round and is located in the heart of Billingham’s newly regenerated Town Centre.
-Stalls run from the bandstand along to Asda and shoppers can come and choose from a wide variety of goods.
-Stalls include cards and accessories, fruit n veg, discount food outlet, women’s clothing, baby clothing and watches, batteries and e-cigarettes.
+Billingham Market comes to town every Monday and Friday all year round and is located in the heart of Billingham’s Town Centre.
+Stalls include cards and accessories, fruit and veg, discount food outlet, women’s clothing, baby clothing and watches, batteries and e-cigarettes.
 There are also catering outlets where shoppers can sit down, relax and enjoy a cup of tea and there is free parking all around the Town Centre.

 This traditional market is held every Wednesday, Friday and Saturday.
 You can get one hour free parking in several Town Centre short stay car parks, or if you want to stay a little longer its £1 for three hours.

 Thornaby Market is located in the heart of Thornaby Town Centre and is open every Thursday all year round.
-The Market spans from Lidl to Yorkshire Bank and there is a great variety of quality goods available at affordable prices.
-Stalls include bags and luggage, DVDs, flowers and plants, watches and batteries, women's and men’s clothing, household and domestic products, eggs, fresh fish and fruit n veg.
-With two hours free parking you can even take the weight off your feet, grab a quick cuppa and a bite to eat whilst you shop.
+Stalls include bags and luggage, DVDs, flowers and plants, watches and batteries, women's and men’s clothing, household and domestic products, eggs, fresh fish and fruit and veg.
+With three hours free parking or the option of longer stay parking if required, you can even take the weight off your feet, grab a quick cuppa and a bite to eat whilst you shop.